-The following terms and definitions are important components of this policy.
+The following conduct, collectively referred to as "Prohibited Conduct" is prohibited under this policy.
 The definitions are intended to give meaning to these terms in the context of this policy.
-The Interim Policy on Title IX Sexual Harassment, criminal and other applicable state laws may use different definitions of these terms.
+The Interim Policy on Title IX Sexual Harassment, criminal and other applicable state laws may use different definitions of these terms.1